buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 **Rarity:** Very Rare; **Cost:** 10000 gp

 this **tome** contains information and spells necessary to make a particular type of golem.
-The Narrator chooses the type of golem that can be constructed or determines it randomly.
+The Game Master chooses the type of golem that can be constructed or determines it randomly.
 To decipher and use the manual, you must have at least Magic Proficiency 10.
 A creature that can' \*\*t use the manual of golems and attempts to read it takes 6d6 force damage.

 To create a golem, you must spend the time indicated above, working without interruption with the manual at hand and resting no more than 8 hours per day.
 You must also pay the specified cost to purchase the necessary materials.